dockstore/dockstore/_docs/advanced-features.md

 cwlrunner: toil
 ```

-For cromwell, it will automatically run for WDL workflows or tools.
+For cromwell, it will automatically run for WDL tools/workflows.
 Keep in mind that there are a few differences in how locked-down the Docker execution environments are between any two alternatives, so a workflow that succeeds in one may not necessarily succeed in the other.